Skip to content

 --log-level=<level> Set log level: TRACE, DEBUG, INFO, WARNING, ERROR (default: INFO)

-Typically started automatically by MCP-compatible clients (for example, Claude Code) — see IDE and MCP Setup.
+Typically started automatically by MCP-compatible clients (for example, Claude Code) or by VS Code Copilot when the FineCode VSCode extension registers the MCP provider.

 start-wm-server